Machine Learning for Asymptomatic Ratoon Stunting Disease Detection With Freely Available Satellite Based Multispectral

 \subsection{Study Location \& Ground Truth Data Collection}

 Sampling to develop the ground truth dataset for this study was conducted by trained field agronomists at Herbert Cane Productivity Services Limited (HCPSL) between February and March 2022 across 76 sugarcane blocks in the Herbert region of Queensland, Australia.
 The dataset details the RSD status and variety of the sugarcane in each of the 76 blocks, which are comprised of five sugarcane varieties, Q200, Q208, Q240, Q253 and SRA14.

 Two types of sugarcane blocks were sampled; farmer-owned blocks and HCPSL-owned seed production blocks.
-HCPSL-owned seed production blocks exist to provide farmers the opportunity to purchase disease-free sugarcane seeds due to the strict hygiene and disease testing requirements.
+HCPSL-owned seed production blocks exist to provide farmers the opportunity to purchase disease-free sugarcane seeds due to strict hygiene and disease testing requirements.
 HCPSL followed their standard RSD sampling protocol for both types of blocks.
-In seed production plots samples were collected every 20m in a grid pattern.
-In Farmer-owned blocks, 12 samples were collected from the four-corners of the block, and four from randomly selected locations within the block.
+In seed production plots samples from a sugarcane stick was collected every 20m in a grid pattern.
+In Farmer-owned blocks, samples from twelve sugarcane sticks were collected from the four-corners of the block, and four from randomly selected locations within the block.
 The xylem extraction method was employed, in which juice from each sugarcane stick was extracted into a vial using pressure generated by an air compressor.
 The extracted juice from all samples was then frozen and subsequently analysed with qPCR testing at Sugar Research Australia (SRA) laboratories.
-The block is classified as RSD Positive if any sample within that block returned as RSD positive, and only labelled RSD Negative if all samples return a negative result.
+The entire block is classified as RSD Positive if any sample within that block returned as RSD positive, and only labelled RSD Negative if all samples return a negative result.
 A visualisation of the field sampling method for the two block types is shown in Figure~\ref{fig:sampling}.

-The shapefile corresponding to the sample blocks and the corresponding sugarcane variety was provided by HCPSL.
-In total, data were collected from 72 blocks, which comprised five sugarcane varieties, Q200, Q208, Q240, Q253 and SRA14.